nikolayg/nikgrozev-website/_posts/blog/2017-05-10-mongo-query-to-CSV-download-expressjs.md

 <div id='fast-csv'/>
 # Using Fast-CSV

-Let's see how to do it with [fast-csv](https://github.com/C2FO/fast-csv) library.
+Let's see how to transform the cursor's data with the [fast-csv](https://github.com/C2FO/fast-csv) library.

 First we obtain the cursor and the transformation function.
 Then we need to set the appropriate download headers, which also include the name of the downloaded file, and send/flush them